littlebalup/WAY-launchers/README.md

 -------------------------------------------------------------------------
 CHANGE LOG:

+ v2.03: Correction of a minor bug concerning errorlevel detection from python scripts.

  v2.02: Added compatibility with the latest USB serial drivers from PRJC:
         "Teensy USB Serial" driver now detected as well as the old one.